Zinc Saves Kids

 Can I make a donation to this initiative?

 Yes.
-We welcome your donation as a private individual, community, company and/or NGO.
+We welcome your donation as a private individual, community, company, and/or NGO.
 Every cent will help save lives.
-Personal donations can be made online with your credit card.
-Corporate contributions can be made by wire transfer or cheque.
-Please contact zsk-donations@zinc.org.
+Donations can be made by wire transfer, credit card, or cheque.
+Please get in touch with ZincSavesKids@zinc.org.

 Is my donation to Zinc Saves Kids tax-deductable?

-Zinc Saves Kids has charitable status in the United States of America and donations made there are fully tax-deductable.
-Donations made in other parts of the world are unfortunately not tax-deductable.
+Zinc Saves Kids is a recognized 501(c)3 charitable Foundation established in the United States of America.
+Donations made to Zinc Saves Kids are fully tax-deductible.
+Donations made from other parts of the world are unfortunately not tax-deductible.

 Where will the money that I donate go?